kevinslin/seed-xkcd/vault/xkcd.where-do-birds-go.md

   license: Creative Commons 2.5
 ---
 ![Water/ice has a lot of weird phases.
 Maybe asking 'where do birds go when it rains' is like asking 'where does Clark Kent go whenever Superman shows up?'](https://imgs.xkcd.com/comics/where_do_birds_go.png)
+> "Where Do Birds Go", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

 ## Transcript
 {{Title text: Water